K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 1. Check the code used in Paas-TA Portal by code-group.
 Can check whether it is used, search type, and search term.<br>
 ![39]

-2. Can check the detailed code information by clicking the Code ID from code group.<br>
+2. Can check the detailed code information by clicking the Code ID from the code group.<br>
 ![40]

-3. Click ①"Register" button from **Group Table**.
-Enter Code ID and Code Name at the pop-up tab then click ②"Register" button.
+3. Click the ①"Register" button from **Group Table**.
+Enter Code ID and Code Name at the pop-up tab then click the ②"Register" button.
 ![41]
 ![42]

 4. Click ①"Register" from **Detail Table**.
-Enter Key, Value, Summary, usage from the code detail registering pop-up tab, then click ②"Register" button to complete registering.<br>
+Enter Key, Value, Summary, and usage from the code detail registering pop-up tab, then click the ②"Register" button to complete registering.<br>
 ![43]
 ![44]

 5. Click appropriate code(Key, Value, Summary, Usage) from**Detail Table**.
-Complete deleting the code by clicking ①"Delete" Button at the code detail pop-up tab.
+Complete deleting the code by clicking the ①"Delete" Button at the code detail pop-up tab.
 ![45]

 ### <a name="4.7"/>  4.7.
 Setting Information